ranja-sarkar/DecisionTree/README.md

 -----

-Decision trees classify dataset into classes based on their features.
+Decision trees classify a dataset based on the features in the dataset.

 <img width="260" alt="ig" src="https://github.com/user-attachments/assets/5cd97a94-50e6-474f-a9ed-b70f4049b128" />